sensu/sensu-docs/content/sensu-go/5.17/installation/install-sensu.md

 After starting the Sensu backend, open the web UI by visiting http://localhost:3000.
 You may need to replace `localhost` with the hostname or IP address where the Sensu backend is running.

+To log in to the web UI, enter your Sensu user credentials.
+If you are using Docker and you did not specify environment variables to override the default admin credentials, your user credentials are username `admin` and password `P@ssw0rd!`.
-To log in to the web UI, enter your Sensu user credentials (the username and password provided with the `SENSU_BACKEND_CLUSTER_ADMIN_USERNAME` and `SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD` environment variables).
+Otherwise, your user credentials are the username and password you provided with the `SENSU_BACKEND_CLUSTER_ADMIN_USERNAME` and `SENSU_BACKEND_CLUSTER_ADMIN_PASSWORD` environment variables.
-Select the ☰ icon to explore the web UI.

 ### 5. Make a request to the health API